ewcloud/ewccli/README.md

 # ewccli

 `ewccli` is the European Weather Cloud (EWC) Command Line Interface (CLI).
-This tool is developed to support EWC users on the deployment of items from the EWC Community Hub.
+This tool is developed to support EWC users on the use of the EWC services.

 For more info about this SW, you may contact the [European Weather Cloud](http://support.europeanweather.cloud/)
 <[support@europeanweather.cloud](mailto:support@europeanweather.cloud)>.